 - Collaboration with our stakeholders

-As part of its corporate social responsibility, TOKYU REIT continuously acts towards reducing the environmental impact and helping transition to a sustainable society.
-Participating in the GRESB (Global Real Estate Sustainability Benchmark) (Note 1) survey since 2014, TOKYU REIT acquired “Green Star” for four consecutive years from 2015.
-In addition, DBJ Green Building Certification (Note 2) was acquired from Development Bank of Japan Inc. for three office properties (Setagaya Business Square, Tokyu Toranomon Building and Tokyu Bancho Building) and additionally for two retail properties (cocoti, and QFRONT).
+Participating in the GRESB (Global Real Estate Sustainability Benchmark) (Note 1) survey since 2014, TOKYU REIT acquired “Green Star” every year since 2015.
+In addition, DBJ Green Building Certification (Note 2) was acquired for three office properties (Setagaya Business Square, Tokyu Toranomon Building and Tokyu Bancho Building) and additionally for two retail properties (cocoti, and QFRONT).
 Furthermore, TOKYU REIT acquired BELS (Building-Housing Energy-efficiency Labeling System) (Note 3) for one property (Tokyu Ikejiri-ohashi Building) in January 2017.
-TOKYU REIT has continuously acquired “Class S" in the classification and evaluation system of businesses (Note 4) based on the regular reports under Energy Conservation Law since 2015, and such is announced on the website of the Ministry of Economy, Trade and Industry.

 - (Note 1) GRESB (Global Real Estate Sustainability Benchmark) is a benchmark developed by a group of leading western pension funds.
 It evaluates the sustainability considerations of real estate companies and the managing entities, and is being utilized by major institutional investors for example when selecting investment targets.